Esevel

 One must-have practice is to come up with a detailed guide or a checklist to keep track of the onboarding progress.

-You’ll want to ensure that everything from introduction videos to how to handle different processes such as leave application is covered.
+You’ll want to ensure that every onboarding tasks from introduction videos, and sending out the employee handbook to how to handle different processes such as leave application is covered.
 Don’t miss out little items, such as how to set up Microsoft Outlook account at home or how to access the company database.

 One great example of a good remote onboarding process is GitLab.
 They have onboarding templates which are managed by their People Experience Team, and they lay out all guidelines clearly on the company’s public wiki.
 This helps ensure that remote workers always have a source of reference when they are looking for answers.